-The retrieval algorithm is described in Austin et al. (200X); an earlier version is described by Benedetti et al. (2003).
+The retrieval algorithm is a modification of the RO retrieval described in Austin et al. (2008, in press); an earlier version is described by Benedetti et al. (2003).
 Condensed versions of the descriptions of the forward model and retrieval formulation are given here and in the following section, together with a description of modifications specific to the operational CloudSat algorithm.